uksrc/standards-and-procedures/Deployment/CI_CD_Policy.md

 1.  **Purpose**

     To define the guidelines for using CI/CD across UKSRC projects.
-The aim is to enable quality-ensuring Zrocesses to ensure reliable and measurable deployments.
+The aim is to enable quality-ensuring processes to enable reliable and measurable deployments.

 2.  **Scope**